 With more than 100 facts, 50 prebuilt HR key performance indicators (KPIs), and numerous dashboards and reports ready to use right out of the box, HR managers can gain insight into complex questions such as:

-With Oracle Analytics for Cloud HCM, the HR department gets a library of best practice KPIs to help measure performance within typical HCM operations.
+With Oracle Fusion HCM Analytics, the HR department gets a library of best practice KPIs to help measure performance within typical HCM operations.
 For this release, the packaged KPIs answer questions by topic related to workforce, turnover, diversity, compensation, and performance, as shown in the table below.

 Core to the user experience of the application is this notion of KPI cards and decks.
 Using a KPI card, a manager can immediately see when a particular KPI is trending poorly or positively.
 At a glance, KPI card data visualizations show the actual value of the KPIs or a comparison to a target that the user has identified, as well as a comparison to a previous time period for a trend comparison.